"Pebbles End" (Page last updated 17th May 2011)

 Outline description of the project

-If you have read the the Workshop yard (layout is WIP) page you will recall that I was working on an alternative project to this one for an on-line competition but time ran out to complete that design before the deadline.
+If you have read the the South Coast Steam (A layout concept) page you will recall that I was working on an alternative project to this one for an on-line competition but time ran out to complete that design before the deadline.
 However a brainwave struck,.and with regard to getting an entry into that 2007 modelling challenge, I was able to build this all card static diorama, completing it in a day to meet the competition deadline.
 It was placed in storage after the event and reactivated in Spring 2009 hence the additional updates below.

 This page outlines the project. .
 To see the latest progress update click here.